fabio-d/minitel-native/examples/image_gallery/README.md

 * Optionally dithers the input image (useful for photorealistic images).
 * Normalizes each tile, i.e. it assigns each tile a background and foreground color in a way that makes the glyph more likely to be reusable.
-* When applicable, directly replaces tiles with symbols from the mosaic caracter set.
+* When applicable, directly replaces tiles with symbols from the mosaic character set.
 Mosaic glyphs are built-in to the video chip, and thus do not count towards the 300 custom glyph limit.

 ## The Minitel program